 Mistakes to Avoid when Buying Life Insurance as a Senior

 If you have reached the age of 60, and do not have life insurance, you should urgently begin your search for a suitable policy.
 It is natural to have a concern that you won’t qualify due to your age or medical condition, but do not count yourself out.
-Several prudent life insurance options are likely to be available for seniors like you.
+Several prudent life insurance options are likely to be available for seniors over 60.
 The key is to avoid making costly mistakes during the buying process.

 Mistake # 1: Buying the Wrong Kind of Policy